Red Banana Benefits for Diabetes

 The best time to eat red bananas is when they are ripe and fresh.
 This ensures the best taste and texture and when it is consumed fresh, it gives the most nutrition possible.
 Since red bananas are sweeter and bananas are normally consumed early in the day, it can be had with breakfast or as a part of the lunch dish.
 It is highly preferable to eat red bananas as early as possible and not consume them during dinner times or as an evening snack.

-Red Banana side effects
+Red Banana Side Effects

 There is no evidence disadvantages of red banana.
 However, if you eat a significant quantity of red bananas, there is a remote possibility that you may have some adverse consequences.

 Even though the GI of banana and particularly red banana is low, when it is overconsumed without moderation it can become harmful and have certain side effects.
-Here are some red banana side effects that you should look out for:

 1. Excessive consumption of red bananas can cause vomiting, bloating, flatulence, nausea, and other symptoms.